khaledsoltan/Diary.Api/README.md

 ## 🚀 About Me
-I'm a .Net Backend developer with 2 years of experience in software development .
+I'm a .Net Backend developer with 2 years of experience in software  and GIS development.

 ## 🔗 Links